E. Gail de Planque: Career

-A Fellow of the American Nuclear Society and the American Association for the Advancement of Science, Planque was also a member of the National Academy of Engineering, Association of Women in Science, and the National Council on Radiation Protection and Measurements.
-She served as president of the ANS (1988–89), and Health Physics Society; as well as the co-chair of Committee for International Intercomparison of Environmental Dosimeters.
+A fellow of the American Nuclear Society (ANS) and the American Association for the Advancement of Science, Planque was also a member of the National Academy of Engineering, the Association of Women in Science, and the National Council on Radiation Protection and Measurements.
 In the late 1970s, Planque was a US expert delegate to the international committee for Development of an International Standard on Thermoluminescence Dosimetry.

-Dr. de Planque served as President of Strategy Matters, Inc., Director for Energy Strategists Consultancy, Ltd. Also served on the boards of Northeast Utilities Corporation, British Nuclear Fuels, EnergySolutions, Inc., Landauer, Inc., TXU Corporation, and BHP Billiton.
+Planque served as president of the ANS from 1988 to 1989 the Health Physics Society, as well as Strategy Matters, Inc. She was Co-Chair of Committee for International Intercomparison of Environmental Dosimeters and director for Energy Strategists Consultancy, Ltd. She also served on the boards of Northeast Utilities Corporation, British Nuclear Fuels, EnergySolutions, Inc., Landauer, Inc., TXU Corporation, and BHP Billiton.

 Personal life

 Planque was married to Frank Burke.
 She lived in New York City, and Potomac, Maryland.
-Planque died in 2010.
+She died in 2010.